5k-mirrors/poe-live-search-manager/README.md

 # Poe::Sniper

-### Utility to snipe items listed for trading in Path of Exile.
+### Utility to snipe items listed for trading in Path of Exile without any interruptions to the game.

 Written in Ruby, packaged as Windows executable with [OCRA](https://github.com/larsch/ocra/).